About Glucose

 Ideal blood glucose curve

 Below is an example of an ideal blood glucose curve for a dog on twice daily dosing where the range remains between 5–14 mmol/l for most of the 12-hour period.
 Please note that for a dog on once daily dosing the curve will appear very similar, but just within a 24-hour time period.
-Not all blood glucose curves will be ideal at first.
-It is important not to adjust Caninsulin® dose without consulting with your vet first.
+Not all blood glucose curves will be ideal at first and some will always look a little different.
+It is vital never to adjust your pet’s Caninsulin dose without consulting your vet as your pet could end up seriously ill.
+Your vet will consider the curve in combination with any other laboratory results, clinical signs and concurrent illnesses before making any decisions and will advise you of the best next steps.

 Tracking Results